 The General Fund and the Special Revenue Funds are the only funds with legally required budgets.
-All of the Special Revenue Funds have legally required budgets.
+All of the Special Revenue Funds, excluding the School Activity Fund, have legally required budgets.
 The General Fund budget and the Special Revenue Funds' budgets are adopted on an annual basis.